 Although not actually a true Tomatillo, this sweet and fruity variety is very similar.

-Tiny fruits from a highly productive, sprawling plant.
+Very small fruits from a highly productive, sprawling plant.

 Plant produces good yields of ground cherry which are enclosed in papery husk.
 They turn to yellow-orange and fall off the plant when mature.
 Stores for several months while in husk.
 The ground cherry can be eaten raw, dried, preserved, and stewed.
 Also used in salads, pies, cakes, sauces, jams, and jellies.